Lamar Smith (activist): Details

 Lamar Smith, a 63-year-old farmer and World War I veteran, was a voting rights activist and a member of the Regional Council of Negro Leadership (RCNL).
 On August 2, he voted in the primary and helped get others out to vote.
 There was a run-off primary scheduled for August 23.
 On August 13, Smith was at the courthouse helping other African-American voters to fill out absentee ballots so they could vote in the runoff without exposing themselves to violence at the polls.
 He was shot to death in front of the courthouse in Brookhaven, Lincoln County, at around 10 a.m.

 Contemporary reports say there were at least 30 white witnesses, including the local sheriff, who saw a white man covered with blood leaving the scene.
-In spite of a public effort by prosecutor E.C.
-Barlow to obtain testimony, no witnesses would come forward.
+In spite of a public effort by prosecutor E. C. Barlow to obtain testimony, no witnesses would come forward.
 The three men who had been arrested went free.
 Smith apparently had attended meetings of RCNL, probably the largest civil rights organization in the state.
 He was also a personal friend of RCNL president T. R. M. Howard of Mound Bayou.

 In 2005, filmmaker Keith Beauchamp created a documentary, Murder in Black and White of Smith's murder.
 In 2009, Beachamp and the FBI attempted to interview witnesses in Brookhaven.
-In 2018, this murder came into the national spotlight when it was learned the murderer was related to the husband of Senator Cindy Hyde-Smith, who made campaign comments, which she claimed were jokes, about public hangings and cast voter suppression in a positive light.
+In 2018, Smith's murder once again received national attention when it was discovered that the murderer was related to the husband of Senator Cindy Hyde-Smith, who made campaign comments, which she claimed were jokes, about public hangings, and cast voter suppression in a positive light.

 Background

 Smith's murder was one of several racially motivated attacks in Mississippi in 1955.
-The other incidents included the murder of George W. Lee, a civil rights leader in Belzoni (May), the killing of Emmett Till, a black teenager visiting from Chicago (August), and the shooting of Gus Courts (December), a civil rights associate of Lee in Belzoni.
+The other incidents included the murder of George W. Lee, a civil rights leader in Belzoni (May), the killing of Emmett Till, a black teenager visiting from Chicago (less than a week after Smith's murder), and the shooting of Gus Courts (December), a civil rights associate of Lee in Belzoni.
 The Smith case was cited in the NAACP's pamphlet M is for Mississippi and Murder.